Soviet repressions of Polish citizens (1939–1946): Soviet rule

 The Soviet authorities regarded service to the prewar Polish state as a "crime against revolution" and "counter-revolutionary activity", and proceeded to arrest large numbers of Polish intelligentsia, former officials, politicians, civil servants and scientists, intellectuals and the clergy, as well as ordinary people thought to pose a threat to Soviet rule.
 In the two years between the invasion of Poland and the 1941 attack on USSR by Germany, the Soviets arrested and imprisoned about 500,000 Poles.
 This was about one in ten of all adult males.
 The arrested members of the Polish intelligentsia included former prime ministers Leon Kozłowski and Aleksander Prystor, Stanisław Grabski and Stanisław Głąbiński, and the Baczewski family.
 Initially aimed primarily at possible political opponents, by January 1940 the NKVD's campaign was also directed against potential allies, including Polish Communists and Socialists.
 Those arrested included Władysław Broniewski, Aleksander Wat, Tadeusz Peiper, Leopold Lewin, Anatol Stern, Teodor Parnicki, Marian Czuchnowski and many others.
 The Soviet NKVD executed about 65,000 imprisoned Poles after being subjected to show trials.

-The number of Poles who died due to Soviet repressions in the period 1939-1941 is estimated as at least 150,000.
+The number of Poles who died due to Soviet repressions in the period 1939–1941 is estimated by authors associated with the Polish Institute of National Remembrance, who uncritically uphold the 1947 official figures for Polish wartime losses, as at least 150,000.
+According to other scholars, who depart from demographic data and take into account the population Poland lost through post-war citizenship changes, the total figure of Soviet-inflicted Polish deaths in the entire World War II period (1939–1945) probably did not exceed 100,000.